EXCLUSIVE-Samsung, Hyundai, Daewoo prepare for Petrobras oil platform tender -sources

 Keppel and Saipem declined to comment.
 Toyo did not immediately respond to a request for comment.

-(Reporting by Sabrina Valle and Marta Nogueira; Editing by Marguerita Choy and Jan Harvey)
+(Reporting by Sabrina Valle and Marta Nogueira; Editing by Marguerita Choy, Jan Harvey and Bernadette Baum)

 ((Sabrina.Valle@thomsonreuters.com;))